 Spring pastas and risottos will beg for their seasonal rock stars – ramps and fiddlehead ferns.
 Ramps are commonly known as wild leeks, wild garlic or spring onion.
 The look a bit like a tender tiny bunch of scallions, perhaps a bit leafier at the top.
 They have both an onion-y and garlic-y flavor, though both flavors come through rather sweet compared to their pungent older sisters.
 If you can’t find them, substitute with a small amount of minced garlic, and a handful of chopped scallions or chives.

-Fiddlehead ferns are the furled frond of a tender, young fern.
+Fiddlehead ferns are the furled frond of a tender, young Ostrich fern.
 Left to their own devices they would unfurl and become another frond on their host.
 They are a great source of iron, Omega 3s and fiber.
 But let’s get to it – texture and taste.
-When just par-cooked (notice how I add them after browning the more sturdy Shiitake mushrooms), they stay crunchy and have a delightful citrus-y taste.
+It’s best to boil or steam them first to eliminate tannins and possible toxins.
+Then add them to your sauté toward the end so they stay crunchy and show off their delightful citrus-y taste.
 Together these ingredients bring both a bright springtime flavor (and color) and an unctuous woody flavor from the ‘shrooms.

 If you live in a wooded area – and KNOW WHAT YOU ARE DOING – look around.
 One friend just reported yesterday that she had ramps, fiddleheads and Shiitakes popping everywhere right out her window.
 How’s this for a Shiitake crop?